HUPO-PSI/mzTab/README.md

  * [XCMS](https://github.com/sneumann/xcms) has a prototype mzTab-M export.
  * [Lipid Data Analyzer 2 (LDA2)](http://genome.tugraz.at/lda2/lda_description.shtml) has support for mzTab-M as output.
  * LIFS coordinates with the [Lipidomics Standards Initiative](https://lipidomics-standards-initiative.org/) [Use-cases and best practices for mzTab-M in Lipidomics](https://github.com/lipidomics-standards-initiative/).

+If you are interested in helping with any of the planned or ongoing projects, please get in contact!

 ## Specification documents